Housing assistance programs.

-The goal of each one of these housing programs is to ensure that families from all backgrounds have a safe and affordable place to live.
-Whether someone is a senior, immigrant, or family living in or near poverty levels, assistance is available.
+The goal of each one of these housing assistance programs is to ensure that families from all backgrounds have a safe and affordable place to live, whether they rent or own their home or if they are currently without a place to live.
+Whether someone is a senior, immigrant, disabled, or a family living in or near poverty levels, help is available.

 Tenants that do not pay their energy bills or rent on time may be faced with an imminent eviction.
 Landlords have the ability to send a pay or quit or vacate notice when this occurs.
 They can do this even if the utility bill is unpaid.
 Section 8 tenants and people living in public housing can also be evicted.

 If and when this occurs, there are various housing programs that provide eviction help.
 The type of assistance provided will vary greatly, based on the cause of the crisis.
 Any low income family or someone in an emergency can apply for grants, legal aid, and other support.

 Government housing, assisted living, and financial aid can help the disabled.
 There is assistance for people with a mental and/or physical disability.
 If a child or senior is impacted, then their parents or caregiver can apply for help.
 These individuals are often given priority when it comes to support or rent subsidies, and find housing assistance for the disabled.

 Children from low income, single parent families can get housing help.
 It is very difficult for those tenants to pay for the costs of raising a kid.
 The cost of housing, child care, food, and other bills (when combined with rent) can lead many to struggle.
 There are both non-profits and government housing programs that provide single parents with rental assistance, and the support is for both mothers and fathers.